Last Updated on June 1, 2021 by queenie mak

 Below are the views for each direction.
 I took these photos around 5 pm on a clear day in December.

-Watching the sunset on Braemar Hill
+Watching the Braemar Hill sunset

 As I mentioned already, check the sunset time before heading up Braemar Hill.
 Generally, the sun sets around 7 pm during summer and 5:30 pm during winter.